JoeIMIsu/codingpedia.github.io/_posts/2017-04-03-The-alias-way-to-backup-mysql-database-from-command-line.md

 ---

 As I have told you [before](http://www.codingpedia.org/ama/a-developers-guide-to-using-aliases/), I am really hooked on bash aliases[^2].
- This blog emphasizes this point and shows how to make a MySql database backup via `mysqldump` with only three words, even with three letters, if you may like.
+ This blog entry emphasizes that point and presents how to make a MySql database backup via `mysqldump` with only three words, even with three letters, if you will.

 [^1]: <http://tldp.org/LDP/abs/html/aliases.html>
 [^2]: <http://www.codingpedia.org/ama/a-developers-guide-to-using-aliases/>